valantic/ember-template/README.md

 Layout components should be prefixed with the string "`l-`".

-For example: _l-default-page_ or _l-product-page_ are good layout component names.
+For example: _l-default_ or _l-product-page_ are good layout component names.

 ### Create a new layout